FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 You can find out the state of the store using the method [getState](https://redux.js.org/api/store#getstate).

-For example the following code:
+For example, the following code:

 ```js
 const store = createStore(counterReducer)